Marion cast iron: Learn about your antique ironware

 Marion cast iron skillet made by Marion Stove Company

-Do you have a piece of ironware with a single word on the base which reads Marion?
-Then you have an antique piece of cast iron cookware from the Marion Stove Company.
+Do you have a piece of ironware with a word on the base that reads Marion?
+Then, you have an antique piece of cast iron cookware from the Marion Stove Company.

 Unfortunately, there is little written about the company.
-However, on some skillets and kettles, there are hidden markings called ghost marks.
-And we can use these markings to estimate the age and date of your ironware.
+However, some skillets and kettles have hidden markings called ghost marks.
+And we can use these markings to help estimate the age and date of your ironware.
 The handle and heat ring are other signs of a possible date of manufacture.

 • Company Information